tongni1975/spark-nlp/docs/en/annotators.md

     - `getOutputCols()`: Gets annotation column name going to generate
     - `getBasicStats()`: Calculates basic statistics like total Sentences in the document and assign a tag for each token
     - `getCandidateKeywords()`: Generate candidate keywords
-    - `getCoOccurrence()`: Calculate Co Occurrence for left to right given a window size
+    - `getCoOccurrence()`: Calculate Co-Occurrence for left to right given a window size
     - `getSentences()`: Separate sentences given tokens with sentence metadata
+    - `getLazyAnnotator()`: Whether `Yake Model` used as LazyAnnotator or not. **LazyAnnotator** is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`.

 **Example:**